 A 9-month-old baby is not sitting still.
-He is moving around one way or the other.
+He or she is moving around one way or the other.

-Or he might not accept anything less than you holding his hands so that he can walk around.
+Or they might not accept anything less than you holding their hands so that they can walk around.

 Take care of your back!

 The average weight for a 9-month-old baby boy is 19 pounds and 10 ounces (8.9 kg), while the average weight for a 9-month-old baby girl is 18 pounds and 2 ounces (8.2 kg).